picarro/sam-foup-public/README.md

 Runtime Environment
 -------------------

-Installing and running the software in this repository requires a recent version of Linux ([Debian 12](https://www.debian.org/distrib/), [Ubuntu 24.04](https://ubuntu.com/download/desktop), or newer).
+Installing and running the Edge server as well as the command-line tools requires a recent version of Linux ([Debian 12](https://www.debian.org/distrib/), [Ubuntu 24.04](https://ubuntu.com/download/desktop), or newer).

+Python client modules are also included and can be run from any OS with Python 3.9 or newer installed; see the section **Python Package ("wheel")** below.

 Installing the `picarro-sam` Debian package